 On June 24 1947 35 people attended the 1st meeting of Mildura & District Motor Cycle Club.
 Local motorcycle dealer George Winton was elected President.
 Winton, Alan Melville, Jerry Cornell, Max Robinson and Ron Olsen formed the administrative backbone of the Club for many years.

 By November 1947 the District Forrester had made available land to conduct scramble races amongst the gum trees at Johnston’s Bend.

-Bush Bazaar’s were held, particularly as fund raisers for the Hospital.
+Bush Bazaar’s were held, particularly as fundraisers for the Hospital.
 Utilizing the scramble track, a newly formed speedway circuit for both motorcycles and rodeo along with speedboat and skiing demonstrations on the river.
-The chosen location for all these activities was organised by the Forestry Commission to allow the Bush Bazaar’s to be conducted.
+The chosen location for all these activities was organized by the Forestry Commission to allow the Bush Bazaar’s to be conducted.

 With the success of Phil Crump, Mildura became a mecca for Australian speedway.
 Many riders took the opportunity to begin International careers including Tim Nunan.